Diego195200/data_analysis/functions, methods, objects.md

 * `sort_values()` parameters more useful: `ascending`, `na_position`
 * Use `dropna()` method to remove nan values. **No valid for drop nan in index**
 * It is possible so sort values or sort the index with `sort_values()` or `sort_index()` respectively
+* `nlargest()` method returns the five largest values from a Series. **Only works with numbers**
+* `nsmallest()` method returns the five smallest values from a Series. **Only works with numbers**
+* The `inplace` parameter of some methods **modify the original object**  when is set to True
+* The `inplace` parameter of some methods **return a copy**  when is set to False
+* The `inplace` parameter is not recommended
+* `value_counts()` counts the number of occurrences of values in a Series.
+Return a new Series where the index are the values of the original series
+* To identify trends in numeric data sets, it can be more beneficial to group values into predefined intervals rather than count distinct values.
+* The `bins` parameter of `value_counts()` group the values in half-open intervals.
+It accepts the intervals as a list, or a int of how bins we want

 # General Functions